Reviews You Can Rely On

 What Other Chef Knives Should You Consider?

 When it comes to top-tier performance and affordable price, there's no other chef's knife we've tested that comes close to the value of the Victorinox Swiss Classic.
-If you can't abide by the utilitarian aesthetic of this knife, the more attractive Zwilling Professional S is a similarly highly rated knife that our testing team loved — though it costs significantly more.
+If you can't abide by the utilitarian aesthetic of this knife, the more attractive Zwilling Professional S is a similarly highly rated knife that I loved — though it costs significantly more.
 The Babish High-Carbon is another knife that offers solid performance for its price.
-It has a more sleek appearance than the Victorinox but it also did not perform nearly as well in our ergonomics and build quality assessments.
+It has a sleeker appearance than the Victorinox, but it also did not perform nearly as well in our assessments of ergonomics and build quality.

 Bradley Nichols